robinhertel/tfed/README.md

 implemented and tested to account for sensor noise.
 Additionally, a recurrent neural network model with a stacked LSTM architecture is defined which allows remaining useful life estimation without the necessity of an underlying structural fault propagation model.

+Please see "README Predictive Maintenance Project" for the full discussion.